-Welcome to bootstrapping!
+Welcome to the bootstrapping wiki!

 "Recipe for yogurt: Add yogurt to milk." - Anon.

 short sci fi story Coding Machines by Lawrence Kesteloot, January 2009